 We aim to ensure that all our children have a smooth transfer between stages of their education.
 At 'taster days' for new schools, children with special educational needs are supported by a member of the Inclusion Team, if necessary.
-They may also have additional pre-visits in small groups or individually with Teaching Assistants or our Pastoral Support Worker.
+They may also have additional pre-visits in small groups or individually with Teaching Assistants or our Learning mentor.